-The "W" grade is awarded to a student if he/she is allowed to withdraw for an entire Semester only if he/she has been on authorized absence from the University on medical grounds for a period exceeding five weeks.
+The W grade is awarded to a student if he/she is allowed to withdraw for an entire Semester only if he/she has been on authorized absence from the Institute on medical grounds for a period exceedingfour weeks.

-X Grade
+X / I Grade

-The "X" grade is awarded for incomplete Dissertation work at the end of a semester.
-Subsequently, it is converted into a regular grade upon completion of the Dissertation work and its evaluation.
+The 'X' / 'I' grade is awarded for incomplete project work/course, at the end of a semester.
+Subsequently, it is converted into a regular grade upon completion of the project work/course and its evaluation.